You are not alone

 “Stewards of Children” is a prevention training program that teaches adults how to prevent, recognize, and react responsibly to child sexual abuse.
 The program is designed for organizations that serve youth and for individuals concerned about the safety of children.
 It is the only nationally distributed, evidence-based program proven to increase knowledge, improve attitudes, and change child protective behaviors.

-For more information, or to schedule “Stewards of Children” training for your organization, contact Becky Opel at firstname.lastname@example.org or 440.204.4188.
+For more information, or to schedule “Stewards of Children” training for your organization, contact Jamie Gfell at email@example.com or 440.204.4273.
 To download a printable “Stewards of Children” flyer, click here.

 “Safe Touch” Sexual Abuse Prevention Training for students in grades K-3